 When is it necessary to register for VAT?

 Asides from the registration threshold, the Swiss VAT Act moves the liability to pay VAT to Swiss recipients by imposing a reverse – change mechanism on certain supplies made by foreign companies.
 This is usually the case of supply of goods that are not a subject to the Swiss import VAT, such as the local purchase and sale of goods, or the work on immovable and movable goods that is considered a supply of goods according to the Swiss VAT Act.
 Under the Swiss VAT Act, not only entrepreneurs are obliged to apply the reverse – change mechanism, but also individuals.
-Foreign suppliers could offer their goods and services to Swiss private individuals without having to charge the 8% VAT, but this is not possible anymore.
+Initially, foreign suppliers could offer their goods and services to Swiss private individuals without having to charge the 8% VAT, but this is not possible anymore.
 The reverse – change mechanism was created as a way to cope with foreign suppliers that started to compete with local companies, by offering much lower prices.

 Electronically rendered services

 Companies established outside of Switzerland that are supplying goods to Swiss B2C recipients must be aware of the existing VAT obligations in Switzerland.
 Most of the services offered by foreign suppliers to Swiss recipients are subject to the reverse – change mechanism.
 Individuals also have the obligation to apply this mechanism if they receive services provided by foreign suppliers who are not registered for VAT in Switzerland, considering that the sum of the services received exceeds 100,000 CHF.

 Foreign companies that supply e – services and telecommunication services must register in Switzerland and charge local VAT if the turnover originated from services provided in Switzerland exceed the registration threshold.

 If a foreign e – service supplier is registered for VAT in Switzerland, it has the obligation to charge Swiss VAT on all services supplied, regardless if they are B2B or B2C customers.